Amelia0911/onnxruntime-for-yolov5/README.md

 ```

-I add this part in the onnx_cpu_detec.py.
+so I add this part in the onnx_cpu_detec.py.